Phone-GWP-group

 Mobius loop

 Businesses can also use the Mobius loop recycling logo if accompanied by the PAP 20 text.
 The different variations of the Mobius loop are also permitted.
-If you already include the recycling symbol on your packaging, it allows you to simply add the PAP 20 text to existing print artwork.
+If you already include the recycling symbol on your packaging, you can simply add the PAP 20 text to your existing print artwork.

 RESY symbol with PAP 20 text